soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ## Citation

-Please cite the our software and its corresponding publication as follows:
+Please cite our software and its corresponding publication as follows:
 [how to cite](CITATION.md)

 ----------------------------------------------------------------